peterfairfield/anaxis/l/the_silver_mountain.md

 Iorek also has records on histories from the mines, and of objects that were under commission from the City or other large customers.

+The rock is fractured and weak.
+The trouble with silver mountain has always been engineering vs cave-ins.
+The Mes are changing everything here already.
+They may notice Shawan's touch here, perhaps via some original clay tablets, or by their earliest actions: helping Elisa with something.
+That will trigger a massing Change in Silver Mountain.
+This will begin the eruption.
+King Pyre will redirect the flow into the river.
+Then he demands to speak to the King of Karesh, or perhaps it's called Eshar?